proalvo/sport-event-soundboard/README.md

 ## Known bugs
-If band name has "/" in the name, its is not swhown correctly -> "AC/DC" becomes "AC"
+- If band name has "/" in the name, its is not swhown correctly -> "AC/DC" becomes "AC"
+- Editing tags can stop working in some situations.
+Jus start the softwaere again.